-6.4.2 Burbot
+6.4.2 Burbot Spawning Operations

-Providing cool water, if possible, from Libby Dam to aid upstream migration of burbot to spawning areas in the Kootenai River in Idaho will occur each winter.
-This cool water may be called for over an extended period from October through February.
-Specific details of this operation for the current year will be developed and will be included in the fall/winter update.
-An interagency Memorandum of Agreement for this species was completed in June 2005.
-Use of VARQ FRM procedure and implementation of the variable end-of-December FRM target elevation may aid this operation in years with below average runoff forecasts.
+Provide the lowest discharge temperatures available in the reservoir forebay through use of Libby Dam's Selective Withdrawal System to aid burbot migration and spawning in the Kootenai River in Idaho (October through February).
+An international interagency Memorandum of Understanding Concerning the Kootenai River/Kootenay Lake Burbot Conservation Strategy was completed in June 2005.
+Use of VARQ FRM procedure and implementation of the variable end-of-December FRM target elevation may increase the effectiveness of this operation in years with below average runoff forecasts (low flows / colder river temperature at Bonners Ferry).